 What Causes IgA Nephropathy?

 Not all patients with IgA nephropathy have food allergies.
-However, it is critically important that this possibility be investigated and any problem foods removed to prevent the condition from progressing.
+As noted above, infections are also a common trigger of IgA1 production and thus provoking IgA nephropathy.
+Getting blood in the urine during an acute infection is known technically as “synpharyngitic hematuria” and is a major hallmark of this condition not seen in most other diseases.
+Anyhow, it is critically important that the possibility of food reactions be investigated and any problem foods removed to prevent the condition from progressing.
 The process of determining the foods that we use at Northwest Naturopathic Urology is called an elimination-challenge diet, but if for some reason that can’t be done then there are some much less reliable tests that can be done.
 Testing for antibodies to gliadin, the compound in wheat that most often triggers an allergic reaction damaging the kidneys, is usually done to help decide whether to remove wheat from the diet.

 Another part of the problem that often underlies IgA nephropathy is known as leaky gut syndrome.
 In this case, food molecules are absorbed that shouldn’t be, which can trigger the reactions that damage the kidney.
 A simple urine test is done to determine if this is a problem and whether natural treatments such as glutamine are indicated to help fix the leakiness.